CONTACT US

 If you experience severe abdominal pain or other bowel obstruction symptoms, you should seek immediate medical care.

-A study in Digestive Surgery found that more than 90% of patients develop adhesions after open abdominal surgery and 55% to 100% of women develop adhesions following pelvic surgery.
+A multi-decade study published in Digestive Surgery found that more than 90% of patients develop adhesions after open abdominal surgery and 55% to 100% of women develop adhesions following pelvic surgery.
 (Liakakos et al., 2001) Another study reported that 35% of all open abdominal or pelvic surgery patients were readmitted to the hospital more than twice to treat post-surgical adhesions during the 10 years after their original surgery.
 (Ellis et al., 1999) Thus, abdominal surgery has been identified as a major cause of adhesion formation, leaving many patients trapped in the “surgery-adhesions-surgery” cycle described earlier.

 Published Studies and Success Rates – Clear Passage®️ Physical Therapy